 Cash flow from operating activities is derived from the production of our crude oil reserves and changes in the balances of non-cash accounts, receivables, payables or other non-energy property asset account balances.
-For the three months ended May 31, 2020, cash flow used in operating activities was \$105,277 in comparison to \$31,266 used in operating activities for the three months ended May 31, 2019.
-This increase of \$74,011 in our cash flow used in operating activities was due to a reduction in our net loss offset by decreases in both our accounts receivable and accounts payable for the three months ended May 31, 2020 in comparison to the three months ended May 31, 2019.
+For the nine months ended November 30, 2020, cash flow used in operating activities was \$17,019 in comparison to cash flow used in operating activities of \$48,094 for the nine months ended November 30, 2019.
+The change in our cash flow used in operating activities of \$31,075 for the nine months ended November 30, 2020 was due to a reduction in our non-cash operating expenses, an increase in our prepaid assets, liability balances and our net loss.
+Changes in non-cash account balances primarily relating to DD&A and amortization of debt discount.
 Variations in cash flow from operating activities may impact our level of exploration and development expenditures.